 Ryanstrati's professional dance career began at the age of 19 under Neil Hess, director of the Lone Star Ballet and TEXAS Musical Drama.
 She performed with Bill Evans in the USA and Japan, later relocating to Kansas City where she joined aha! dance theater and co-directed Reach...a movement collective with Richard Parsons.
-Ryanstrati is currently the Director of The Dancing Word, an intergenerational production merging spoken word, dance and visual art investigating social, civil and environmental issues.
+Ryanstrati is currently the Director of The Dancing Word, an intergenerational production merging spoken word, dance and visual art focused on social justice.

 She has been a faculty member at the Kansas City Ballet School since 2008 and a Professor of Dance with Störling Conservatory since 2019.

 Ryanstrati's interest in neuroscience is close to home.
-A Traumatic Brain Injury survivor, she founded and led the dance program, based on the Dance for PD program in New York, through the National Parkinson's Foundation for 7 years.
+A traumatic brain injury survivor, she founded and led the National Parkinson's Foundation dance program for seven years, based on the Dance for PD program in New York.
 Additionally, she worked with dancers diagnosed with Bipolar Disorder, Cerebral Palsy, Dyslexia, Clinical Depression, and Anxiety Disorder.
 She has also taught and/or cast dancers with Polio, Multiple Sclerosis, Diabetes and Spina Bifida.
 In 2020 she founded Dancing Together with Cystic Fibrosis funded by the Cystic Fibrosis Foundation.
 She founded Ryanstrati & Co. where she employed people living with and without disabilities and diagnosed illness.